Download PDF of the full guide (55 pages, 1MB).

 Teachers report great success introducing the book with this 3-minute Columbine video:

-The Columbine Instructor/Teacher's Guide was only possible because of you teachers, profs and students who wrote me with ideas.
+The Columbine Teacher's Guide only exists because of you teachers, profs and students who wrote to me with ideas, and provided feedback on the early drafts.
 Thanks for all the suggestions.
 Keep them coming.

 And thanks for teaching.
 I'm grateful for what you do.